Abhiman-Singh/Feedit/README.md

 ## Usage
 - **Login/Sign-Up:** Use Firebase Authentication to log in or sign up.
-- **Add RSS Links:**
-         - Click the floating action button to open the pop-up window.
-         - Enter a custom name and URL for the RSS feed.
+- **Add RSS Links:** Click the floating action button to open the pop-up window.Enter a custom name and URL for the RSS feed.
-- **View Feeds:**
-         - Feeds are categorized into text, audio, and video tabs.
-         - Browse feeds with headline, image, and description displayed on cards.
+- **View Feeds:** Feeds are categorized into text, audio, and video tabs.Browse feeds with headline, image, and description displayed on cards.
 - **Manage Links:** Delete unwanted RSS links via the pop-up window.
 - **Toggle Theme:** Use the theme button to switch between dark and light modes.